 Example: A customer clicks on a Display Ad and previews a product and then leaves.
 Three days later they enter your URL directly into their search bar and make a purchase.
 Last Non-Direct Click would attribute the conversion to your Display Ad.

+Why would you want to look beyond Direct Traffic?
 Unless you work for a brand that has universal recognition (like Nike), it’s safe to assume that most of your customers heard about your brand a few days or weeks before going directly to your store.
 Direct Traffic is when a customer enters your URL directly into the search bar and navigates to your site immediately.

 The majority of the time, customers are circling back from a previous channel.
 This model places the credit with the channel that most likely should be attributed with a sale.